 The other issue I have as of late is that I try to power through the rest of the first draft of this book, and all of my creative energy goes into that.
 I don’t blog about work, or write about my relationship or family, and I’m not a gossip nut.
 So it seems like the only things I have left by the time I get here are reviews of books, movies, or music.
 Fair enough.
 So today I will just start writing reviews until I get completely sick of this shit and/or have to go get lunch.

 So a copy of Bukowski: Born into This.
-I’ve been waiting for this for a while, and somehow fucked up and didn’t see it when it was in limited art house showings a few years back.
-It was in “when the fuck is the DVD coming out” mode for a few years.
+I’ve been waiting for this for a while, and somehow missed it and didn’t see it when it was in limited art house showings a few years back.
+It was in “when is the DVD coming out” mode for a few years.
 Anticipation was high.
 And I got it, and… eh.
 It’s probably the most popular Bukowski film ever made, by a director who probably knew the least about him.

 Here’s the deal: it’s an interesting film, but it’s a bit sloppy.
 It doesn’t touch all the bases, it doesn’t do all the research, and it doesn’t hit hard to get the most out of the people he did manage to bring in for interviews.
 It is good at digging up old footage, especially the video B/W stuff of Buk driving around East Hollywood to do his laundry in 1976 in his old Volks with a smashed in windshield, courtesy of crazy girlfriend Linda King.
 But there was just something missing for me.
 He just barely skimmed.
 It was a movie version of any of the many Bukowski biography books that have been published recently, that only tell part of the story.
 Seriously, you’d do much better reading the Howard Sounes biography.
 The only explanation, other than the director being relatively new to Bukowski, was that he closely worked with his widow to get started on everything, which meant he only had the “official” view on everything.
 Oh well.
 It’s entertaining, but it’s a rent-not-buy for me.
 (Well, pretty much everything is now, though.)